davehorner/cargo-e/cargo-e/README.md

 - **workspace package believes it's in a workspace when it's not**
   - [auto-resolve-workspace-errors.md](documents/auto-resolve-workspace-errors.md)

-## Prior Art and Alternative Approaches

-Several tools and techniques have been developed to ease the exploration and execution of example code in Rust projects:

-- **Built-in Cargo Support:**

-    Cargo provides support for running examples with the `cargo run --example` command.
-However, this approach places the example at the level of an option, requiring users to type out a longer command—at least 19 characters per invocation—and, in many cases, two separate invocations (one for seeing and another to actually do).
-This extra keystroke overhead can make the process less efficient for quick experimentation.

-- **cargo-examples:**

-  The [cargo-examples](https://github.com/richardhozak/cargo-examples) project offers another approach to handling examples in Rust projects.
-It focuses on running all the examples in alphabetical order with options to start from a point in the list.
-Simplifying the execution of example code, demonstrating a similar intent to cargo-e by reducing the overhead of managing example invocations.

-    It handles various example structures:
-    - **Single-file examples:** Located directly as `<project>/examples/foo.rs`
-    - **Multi-file examples:** Structured as `<project>/examples/bar/main.rs`
-    - **Manifest-based examples:** Defined in `Cargo.toml` using the `[[example]]` configuration
-    - **Subproject examples:** Examples in subdirectories containing their own `Cargo.toml`, which standard Cargo commands cannot run out-of-the-box.

-    - **Efficient Execution:**
-      Examples are run in alphabetical order, and the tool provides options such as `--from` to start execution at a specific example.
-This reduces the need for multiple long invocations and simplifies the workflow.

-- **cargo-play:**

-  The [cargo-play](https://crates.io/crates/cargo-play) tool is designed to run Rust code files without  the need to manually set up a Cargo project, streamlining rapid prototyping and experimentation.

-## The Wild West of Code Organization

-Many developers create their own custom scripts or tools to expose examples and binaries, leading to several issues:

-  - **Inconsistency Across Projects:** Each project tends to have its own unique implementation.
-This inconsistency means that even though some crates offer excellent examples, these examples are often hidden or not uniformly accessible to users.
-  - **Hidden Valuable Examples:** Custom solutions may showcase wonderful, context-specific examples, but their lack of standardization makes them difficult to discover without prior knowledge of the project’s internal tooling.
-  - **Extra Compilation and Maintenance Effort:** These ad-hoc methods usually require additional effort to compile and manage.
-The time spent on maintaining such tools often exceeds their practical benefits.
-  - **Safety Concerns When Executing Code:** Custom scripts may have hard-coded paths, exceptional test cases, or other assumptions specific to a developer’s environment.
-As a result, running every test, binary, or example without careful vetting can introduce risks.
-The lack of uniform safety checks means that it's not always safe to execute all available code without considering these potential pitfalls.

-  While a unified tool like **`cargo-e`** may not eliminate every security concern, it mitigates some risks by providing a more predictable and consistent interface for running other people's code (`OPC`).
-This helps developers avoid the common pitfalls associated with individually maintained scripts and ad-hoc solutions.

-## Keep your Zoo out of our Namespace

-   - [src](https://crates.io/crates/src) - manage your personal zoo of repositories.
-   - [rg](https://crates.io/crates/rg) - you don't want this crate

-   These two crates are ridiculous and deserve special mention - as of 2025-03-10.

-   - src has 27,876 downloads.
-   - rg has 13,369 downloads.

-   This is the stuff that makes cargo rust a dangerous place to play and I do not recommend blindly running every crate's `fn main`.
-Both `src` and `rg` have gotten me.
-Another time when I mistakenly installed something, the crate told me to take a long walk in so many words.  report or complain; be thankful you still own your hardware and data, but that's 40K people who are being exposed to a `Zoo`.
-It's reason enough to not leave cargo enabled by default.
-I'll type `cargo` when I mean to type `git`.
-27,876 downloads in five years.

-   A name for a common `src` folder or rust based program and walk away.
-   I don't know that it's squatting; its worse than that.  `src` has 7 versions. `rg` 3.

-   `this`, coming from someone trying to define the short 'e' cargo subcommand.

-   `nvm` the the short code zOoo.  not everything is an example.  watch those fingers.

-## Not a Digital Junk Drawer

-  Crates can easily become digital junk drawers—random directories and executables thrown around like confetti.
-When developers adopt the "stick it anywhere" with no annotation/metadata, the result is a cluttered mess of custom scripts and ad-hoc tools that expose testers systems to risk by just running everything.

-## Embracing Cargo’s Convention

-  When you bypass Cargo’s metadata-driven approach by using custom, ad-hoc methods, you lose the inherent benefits that come from a well-defined project structure that follow some convention.
-Cargo.toml encapsulates critical metadata—like dependency management, versioning, and build instructions—that ensures consistency and predictability across Rust projects.

 ## Contributing

   Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.